Below is a list of common terms you might encounter when localizing or using Transifex.

 Translation Check

 A translation check is an automated check of a translation against a set of rules.
-For example, checks can ensure that HTML tags and URLs which are in the source string are present in the translation.
-Translation checks make sure translations don’t break your app, and the original content is preserved.
+For example, checks can ensure that HTML tags and URLs in the source string are present in the translation.
+Translation checks ensure translations don’t break your app and the original content is preserved.

 Translation Memory Autofill